YiboWANG214/CS572InformationRetrieval/README.md

-This is to record CS572 course projects.
+This repository is to record CS572 course projects.